-My father took a job with a

-construction company and moved us from Yakutat to Juneau that year.
-I don't remember much about the political battles that took place in those days, being only 7 years old.
+My father took a job with a construction company and moved us from Yakutat to Juncau in 1944.
+I don't remember much about the political battles which took place in those days, being only seven.
 I read about them now and hear people talk about their experiences.
-But there was one incident that I remember - an event that changed my life and probably many Native youth thereafter.
-And it involved this one
+But there is one incident I remember- - - one which changed my life and probably many Native youth thereafter.
+And it involved this one special individual.